laviet2208/gstar2eventb/README.md

 case-studies/meeting-scheduler/meetingscheduler-eventb.xmi
 ```

-9. Run the transformation.
+9. Run the ATL transformation.
-10. Inspect the generated Event-B-oriented model.
+10. Run the Acceleo Event-B generator using the generated target model.
+11. Run the Acceleo temporal generator using the original gStar model.
+12. Inspect the generated Event-B textual artifacts and LTL-based temporal artifacts.

 ---

-## 8. Troubleshooting
+## 9. Troubleshooting

+---

-### 8.1 Eclipse Does Not Recognize the Repository as a Project
+### 9.1 Eclipse Does Not Recognize the Repository as a Project

 If Eclipse does not detect the repository as an existing project, create a new general project and import the repository files manually through: